Joshuaeal/wrangler/README.md

   Full visibility of ingest status and results

 * **Headless operation**
   Runs independently of the UI, allowing ingest jobs to continue uninterrupted even if the browser is closed.
-Wrangler can run directly on the host machine or be operated from another device on the same network.
+Wrangler can run directly on the host machine or be operated from another device on the same network

 ---